Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/getting-started/introduction.md

 ## Quick start

-Get started by including OUDS Web's production-ready CSS and JavaScript via CDN without the need for any build steps. <!--See it in practice with this [OUDS Web CodePen demo](https://codepen.io/louismaximepiton/pen/NWZdZJm).-->
+Get started by including OUDS Web's production-ready CSS and JavaScript via CDN without the need for any build steps.
+See it in practice with this [OUDS Web CodePen demo](https://codepen.io/louismaximepiton/pen/NWZdZJm).

 <br>